-Each year consulting ecologist Jeff Wolinski visits our farm with a hand-blended collection of seeds that he feel will thrive.
-He selects seeds he feel will take root and naturalize.
+Each year consulting ecologist Jeff Wolinski visits our farm with a hand-blended collection of seeds that he feels will thrive.
+He selects seeds he feels will take root and naturalize.
 Jeff assigns names sections of the farm.
 He visits a few more times to see that everything is taking root.
 This has been a years-long process, and though it’s like a box of chocolates (we never know what we’re going to get.

 In farming, it’s always about the possibilities.

 Farming for Bees Guidelines for Providing Native Bee Habitat on Farms

 Plants Year-Round Forage